patbil/num-methods/README.md

 # Numerical Methods Collection

-C++ implementations of classic numerical methods used in scientific computing and engineering.
+C++ implementations of classic numerical methods used in scientific computing and engineering, developed as part of the Numerical Methods course during my studies.

 ## Projects Overview